Landlord Terms of Business

 3.5 Where the agreement is cancelled under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 (or previous consumer contract legislation) the Landlord agrees to repay any reasonable costs incurred by the Agent in carrying out his duties before the cancellation of the contract (see clause 19.4).

-5.1 The Agent will obtain, via a third party referencing service, if necessary, credit, financial viability (including using open banking technology) and other references deemed necessary for prospective Tenants and any Guarantors for the Property prior to the letting to the Tenant and shall submit a summarised version to the Landlord for their final approval before any tenancy agreement is entered into.
+5.1 The Agent use its reasonable endeavours to obtain, via a third party referencing service, if necessary, credit, financial viability (including using open banking technology and automated HMRC checks where the prospective Tenant explicitly consents) and other references deemed necessary for prospective Tenants and any Guarantors for the Property prior to the letting to the Tenant and shall submit a summarised version to the Landlord for their final approval before any tenancy agreement is entered into.
 Should a referee demand payment before releasing any reference it is at the Landlord’s discretion to pay the cost.

 5.3 If the Landlord instructs the Agent not to obtain a reference or instructs the Agent to proceed with a failed reference report they accept that the Agent cannot be held responsible for any consequences that arise out of that decision.
 Such consequences may include failure of the tenant(s) to pay rent on time, or at all, and breach of the Landlord’s insurance policy.

-The Landlord agrees that the Agent will carry out any checks required under the Immigration Act and the Agent will be responsible for taking the steps necessary to establish an excuse against a penalty.
+6.1 The Landlord agrees that the Agent will use its reasonable endeavours to carry out any Right to Rent checks required under the Immigration Act 2014 and the Agent will be responsible for taking the steps necessary to establish an excuse against a penalty.
 Where the Landlord chooses the Let Only or Let Only+ Service the Agent will carry out the first initial check before the tenancy is granted, all ongoing checks throughout the course of the tenancy will be the Landlord’s responsibility.
+The Agent reserves the right to instruct third parties to carry out Right to Rent checks on their behalf.

 A holding deposit of no more than one weeks rent is generally taken from an applicant applying to rent a property.
 The purpose of this is to verify the applicant's serious intent to proceed, and the Agent reserves the right to retain any holding deposit to protect against any administrative expenses (taking out references, conducting viewings, re-advertising) that may be incurred should the applicant decide to withdraw the application.
 The holding deposit does not protect the Landlord against loss of rent due to the applicant deciding to withdraw, or references proving unsuitable although early acceptance of rent from the applicant would not be advisable until satisfactory references have been received.